emaphp/rollup-plugin-magento2/README.md

 Simple ES module bundling for Magento 2.

-**WARNING**: This plugin is purely experimental and should not be used in production environments.
+**WARNING**: This plugin is purely experimental and should not be used on production environments.

 ## About